Rohith-AIDS/Ex_7_-Calculator/README.md

  ```
 /*
 Program to create simple calculator using Android Studio.
-Developed by: Pranave B
+Developed by: SV ROHITHKUMAR
-RegisterNumber:  212221240032
+RegisterNumber:  212221230084
 */
 ```